 Healthcare has emerged as the ideal space to link up wearable technology with social good.
 UNICEF is one such example, with its use of a low-tech wearable device for measuring the nutrition levels of children in developing regions.

 By completing a certain number of steps, kids finish “missions” that unlock funding from partners, parents and fans, and funds are used by UNICEF to deliver lifesaving packets of therapeutic food to severely malnourished children around the world.
 The more kids move, the more points they earn, the more lives they save.
-A noble cause indeed.
+Definitely a worthwhile initiative.

 The Nabi Compete is the first competitive band for kids.
-The device works much like a traditional fitness tracker and uses a battery that lasts three months between changes.
-Kids get two bands in the pack, which communicate to a smartphone app to report their progress.
+It works much like a traditional fitness tracker and uses a battery that lasts three months between changes.
+It comes in the box with two identical bands, which communicate to a smartphone app to report on activity.

 With head to head contests and collaborative tasks, Nabi Compete measures food burn and challenges children to walk, jump, or run.
 You can select a distance goal and choose from a variety of real life challenges like the length of the Brooklyn Bridge or the National Mall Loop.
 Or choose a food goal and see who can burn off the calories of junk food.
 Kids can learn the concept of calories as their food burn is displayed with relatable and familiar foods.